frc6908/JavaForBeginners/Lesson 7 - Imports - Packages/Lesson7ImportsPackages.md

 This is the seventh tutorial in the subseries of **Intro Courses**.
 Here you will learn about packages and imports in Java and how you can use them to use various libraries in your code!

-# Getting Started
-Create a new Java file in your environment called "ImportsPackages.java". **Be sure that the file extension is .java and remove any default code generated.**

 # Packages
 A **package** in Java is simply a directory or folder in a project.
 Each package may contain several classes (.java files) that relate to this package.